cabinetoffice/national-leadership-centre-terragrunt/README.md

   - the repo configured in the terragrunt.hcl file will be pulled (if needed) and applied.

 Note - for local use, the repo will not be pulled again if it exists - so use local sources instead.
-For local developement use without pulling the git repos there is a helper script `tgl' which can be configured with a `.tgl` file in each path that you will run the `tgl` command from which speficies where the local sources are - this saves typing the path each time as `terragrunt plan --terragrunt-source /Where/My/Local/Terraform/Source/Is/` - for example
+For local developement use without pulling the git repos there is a helper script `tgl` which can be configured with a `.tgl` file in each path that you will run the `tgl` command from which speficies where the local sources are - this saves typing the path each time as `terragrunt plan --terragrunt-source /Where/My/Local/Terraform/Source/Is/` - for example

 ```
 $ pwd